realm/realm-java-benchmarks/README.md

 There are lies, damn lies and benchmarks.
 This is an attempt of the latter.

 Benchmarks are inherently difficult to make generic and really useful.
-We always recommend users to do their own benchmarks for the particular use-cases that's important to them.
+We always recommend users to perform their own benchmarks for the particular use-cases that's important to them.
 So go do that - after reading below!

 Done properly, it can still be relatively useful as a rough indicator of areas